mindsync-ai/mindsync-api-python/README.md

 ### CLI

-After that `mindsync` command will be available from command line.
+After that `mindsync` command will be available from the command line.

 To get the cli description please use `mindsync --help` or e.g. `mindsync profile --help` to get help on certain command.
 Api key and api base url can be specified by environment variables `MINDSYNC_API_KEY` and `MINDSYNC_BASE_URL`.